-1. Legal Aid Ontario funding to increase financial eligibility and tariff reform;

-- 2. Increased funding to the Office of the Children's Lawyer to provide parity in hourly tariff for agents on the personal rights panel to the Legal Aid tariff; - 3.
+- 1. Legal Aid Ontario funding and restrictions to the issuance of new certificates; - 2.
+Increased funding to the Office of the Children's Lawyer to provide parity in hourly tariff for agents on the personal rights panel to the Legal Aid tariff; - 3.
 Increased funding to court services; and - 4.
-Changes to the treatment of child support payments paid to social assistance recipients.
+Increase in Ontario Works and Ontario Disability Support Plan rates

-1. Legal Aid Ontario funding to increase financial eligibility and tariff reform
+1. Legal Aid Ontario funding and restrictions on the issuance of new certificates.

-For the last two fiscal periods, we have seen significant increases in funding to Legal Aid Ontario, for which the FLA commends the government.
-The increase in funding has enabled some important and long overdue changes to Legal Aid Ontario which will help to make good legal representation more accessible to more low income Ontarians.
-While these are very important steps, they are only first steps and we urge the government to remain committed to making lasting improvements to the way low income individuals' legal needs are met.
+For the last three fiscal periods, we have seen significant increases in funding to Legal Aid Ontario, for which the FLA commends the government.
+The increase in funding has enabled some important and long overdue changes to Legal Aid Ontario which has helped Legal Aid Ontario provide legal representation to some of our most vulnerable clients, including an increase in family law certificates to those fleeing domestic violence.